The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Joseph Ruben.
 Perf.
 Julia Roberts, Patrick Bergin, Kevin Anderson.
 20th Century Fox, 1991.
 Based on the novel by Nancy Price.

-Synopsis: Sara Waters (Roberts) fakes her own death to escape her abusive husband (Bergin), and he comes after her once he discovers the deception.
+Synopsis: Sara Waters (Julia Roberts) fakes her own death to escape her abusive husband (Patrick Bergin), and he comes after her once he discovers the deception.
 When Sara relocates to a small town, she starts working at the public library.

 Role Call: Julia Roberts as Sara Waters/Laura Burney—Liberated Librarian (female)